Q7 Stop the Bullying

 5. In your classroom with your teacher or an adult at home, share your list and the examples.
 Discuss why you think this happens and positive ways you can deal with these types of situations.

-6. Write down 3 or more things which you could do if this happened to you, and/or how you could help a friend if something like in the videos happens to them.
+6. Write down three or more things that you could do if this happens (or happened) to you, and/or how you could help a friend if something like in the videos happens to them.

 Completing this Quest